 A good personal statement should focus on your medical career objectives, your specialty choice and aspirations.
 It should not be a rehash of why you came to medical school or a summary of your curriculum vitae (CV), rather a succinct statement of your career goals that reflects your own unique personality and style.
 It’s perfectly normal to experience a certain degree of stress and anxiety when you begin writing your personal statement; you’re not alone!
-The Career Center is available to help you develop and edit your personal statement prior to submitting it to the residency program of your choice.
+The Career Readiness Center is available to help you develop and edit your personal statement prior to submitting it to the residency program of your choice.

 Tips for Successful Writing